Siege of Sarajevo

-The siege of Sarajevo (Опсада Сарајева) was a prolonged military blockade of Sarajevo, the capital of Republic of Bosnia and Herzegovina, during the ethnically charged Bosnian War.
-After it was initially besieged by Serbian forces of the Yugoslav People's Army, the city was then besieged by the Army of Republika Srpska.
-Lasting from 5 April 1992 to 29 February 1996 (1,425 days), it was three times longer than the Battle of Stalingrad and more than a year longer than the siege of Leningrad, making it the longest siege of a capital city in the history of modern warfare.
+The siege of Sarajevo (Опсада Сарајева) was a prolonged military blockade of Sarajevo, the capital of the Republic of Bosnia and Herzegovina, during the ethnically charged Bosnian War.
+The city was initially besieged by the Yugoslav People's Army, before they were replaced by elements of the newly-formed Army of Republika Srpska.
+Lasting from 5 April 1992 to 29 February 1996 (1,425 days), the siege was three times longer than the Battle of Stalingrad and more than a year longer than the siege of Leningrad, making it the longest siege of a capital city in the history of modern warfare.

-When Bosnia and Herzegovina declared independence from Yugoslavia after the 1992 Bosnian independence referendum, the Bosnian Serbs—whose strategic goal was to create a new Bosnian Serb state of Republika Srpska (RS) that would include Bosniak-majority areas—encircled Sarajevo with a siege force of 13,000 stationed in the surrounding hills.
-From there they blockaded the city, and assaulted it with artillery, tanks, and small arms, dropping at least 500,000 bombs.
+When Bosnia and Herzegovina declared independence from Yugoslavia after the 1992 Bosnian independence referendum, the Bosnian Serbs—whose strategic goal was to create a new Bosnian Serb state of Republika Srpska (RS) that would include Bosniak-majority areas—encircled Sarajevo with an initial siege force of 13,000 stationed in the surrounding hills.
+From there they blockaded the city, and assaulted it with artillery, tanks, and small arms including snipers, dropping at least 500,000 bombs.
+Civilians, including children, suffered significant casualties as they were caught in the crossfire during some of the conflict's most intense urban fighting, and were at times deliberately targeted by besieging forces.

-Units of the Army of the Republic of Bosnia and Herzegovina (ARBiH) inside the city, who numbered around 70,000 troops, without heavy weapons or armor, defended much of the urban area of the city throughout the war but were unable to break the siege, which was lifted following the signing of the Dayton Agreement on 14 December 1995.
+Units of the Army of the Republic of Bosnia and Herzegovina (ARBiH) inside the capital, who numbered around 70,000 troops, defended much of the urban area throughout the war without heavy weapons or armor.
+Following numerous engagements, the Army of Republika Srpska (VRS) captured the suburbs of Ilidža, Azići, and Grbavica.
+The VRS however was unable to advance further into the city due to heavy resistance.
+Despite a number of attempts, the ARBiH was unable to break the siege and sustained heavy casualties.
+Following the Markale massacres, NATO initiated Operation Deliberate Force in 1995, a sustained air campaign which targeted VRS positions across Bosnia, including around Sarajevo itself.
+The siege was eventually lifted following the signing of the Dayton Agreement on 14 December 1995.

 A total of 13,952 people were killed during the siege, including 5,434 civilians.
 The ARBiH sustained 6,137 fatalities, while Bosnian Serb military casualties numbered 2,241 killed soldiers.
 The 1991 census indicates that before the siege, the city and its surrounding areas had a total population of 525,980.
 According to some estimates, the total population of the city proper prior to the siege was 435,000.
 Estimates of the population of Sarajevo after the siege ranged from 300,000 to 380,000.
 Sarajevo's population endured up to six months without gas, electricity or water supply during certain stages of the siege.